dita-ot/dita-ot-action/README.md

 ### `plugins`

-Comma separated list of additional DITA-OT plugins to install.
+Comma-separated list of additional DITA-OT plugins to install.

 ### `install`

 The name of a bash script to run to install plugins or any other dependencies prior to running the build.
-Script-based alternative to `plugins`
+Script-based alternative to `plugins`.

 ### `build`

-Explicit command-line input or a bash script to run the DITA-OT Build.
-Alternative to `transtype` and `properties`
+Explicit command-line input or a bash script to run the DITA-OT build.
+Alternative to `transtype` and `properties`.

 ### `dita-ot-version`

 Downloads an explicit version of DITA-OT to use rather than using the default.
-Defaults to `3.6`
+Defaults to `3.6`.

 ## Examples